jon-jacky/Piety/viewer/README.md

 the REPL from display editing mode, type *M-x* (*meta x*, hold down the *alt* key while typing the *x* key).

-A few of the commands here, and many others used in the desktop, are also discussed in the pages about the [editors](../editors/README.md) and the [browser](../browser/README.md).
+A few of the commands here, and many others that work in any window on the desktop, are also discussed in the pages about the
+[editors](../editors/README.md) and the
+[browser](../browser/README.md).